 Ashland provides the NEOs and other selected executives with financial planning services (including tax preparation).
 All NEOs are additionally eligible for a reimbursement of up to \$5,000 a year for services performed relating to an executive physical.
-In addition, Ashland pays life insurance premiums on behalf of the NEOs and provides certain charitable matching donations pursuant to various Company programs, in each case, on the same terms as such premiums are paid and contributions are made with respect to Ashland employees generally.
+Each NEO also participates in various health and welfare programs, in each case, on the same terms as such premiums are paid and contributions are made with respect to Ashland employees generally.